e2eelab/e2ee-security-whitepaper/index.md

 A GroupSession struct \[Fig.7\] is used to encapsulate the states of group messaging that will be changed on each encryption or decryption.
 A group session can be used for handling inbound group messages or outbound group messages.
 In the case of outbound group session, the “signature\_private\_key” attribute will be created while an inbound group session only make use of “signature\_public\_key”.

 An outbound group session is created after a success request of “create group” protocol and returning a unique group address.
-Then a GroupPreKeyBundle message will be packed as the payload of a Plaintext type message and delivered to each group member through one- to-one session introduced previously.
+Then a GroupPreKeyBundle message will be packed as the payload of a Plaintext type message and delivered to each group member through one-to-one session introduced previously.
 E2EE server then help forwarding the one-to-one message to recipient.
 Each group member can build inbound group session after processing the decrypted plaintext with “group\_pre\_key” payload.
 If some one-to-one outbound is not ready for sending message, SKISSM will keep the data in database, and the saved “group\_pre\_key\_plaintext” will be resent automatically after a respective AcceptMsg has been received and successfully create the outbound session.

 The group members can be altered by requesting “add group members” and “remove group member” protocol.
 SKISSM will automatically rebuild the outbound group session if the group members were changed.
 The inbound group session of each group member will also be rebuilt as a result.